The West Virginia Encyclopedia and its online companion, e-WV

 Betsy K. McCreight Lecture in the Humanities

 A flagship event of the West Virginia Humanities Council, the McCreight Lecture brings a prominent speaker to West Virginia audiences each October.
-Past Lecturers have included Sylvia Nasar, David Halberstam, and Ken Burns.
+Past lecturers have included Sylvia Nasar, David Halberstam, and Ken Burns.

 Little Lectures